How to Stop Domestic Violence

 A great legal option is a protection order, which is a court order that says your abuser cannot come within a certain number of feet of you, your home, your car, your work, or your school.
 This doesn’t prevent an abuser from stalking or attacking you, but it does allow you to call the police for assistance if he or she does violate the order.
 Read more about protection orders at the FindLaw article on protection orders.

-Q: Where can I get some free legal advice?
+Q: Where can I get a free case review?